The Members of

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls please refer toour separate Report in "Annexure B".Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internal financialcontrols over financial reporting.
+f) With respect to the adequacy of the internal financial controls with reference tothe financial statements of the Company and the operating effectiveness of such controlsrefer to our separate Report in "Annexure B" to this report.

 iii.
-There has been no delay in transferring amounts if any required to betransferred to the Investor Education and Protection Fund by the Company.
+There has been no delay in transferring the amounts which was required to betransferred to the investor education and protection fund by the company

 For Nemani Garg Agarwal & Co.